Culture of ancient Rome: Social structure

-The center of the early social structure, dating from the time of the agricultural tribal city state, was the family, which was not only marked by biological relations but also by the legally constructed relation of patria potestas ("power of a father").
+The center of the early social structure, dating from the time of the agricultural tribal city state, was the family, which was not only marked by biological relations but also by the legally constructed relation of patria potestas ("paternal power").
 The pater familias was the absolute head of the family; he was the master over his wife (if she was given to him cum manu, otherwise the father of the wife retained patria potestas), his children, the wives of his sons (again if married cum manu which became rarer towards the end of the Republic), the nephews, the slaves and the freedmen (liberated slaves, the first generation still legally inferior to the freeborn), disposing of them and of their goods at will, even having them put to death.

 Slavery and slaves were part of the social order.
 The slaves were mostly prisoners of war.
 There were slave markets where they could be bought and sold.
 Roman law was not consistent about the status of slaves, except that they were considered like any other moveable property.
 Many slaves were freed by the masters for fine services rendered; some slaves could save money to buy their freedom.
 Generally, mutilation and murder of slaves was prohibited by legislation, although outrageous cruelty continued.
 In AD 4, the Lex Aelia Sentia specified minimum age limits for both owners (20) and slaves (30) before formal manumission could occur.

 Apart from these families (called gentes) and the slaves (legally objects, mancipia, i.e., "kept in the [master's] hand") there were plebeians that did not exist from a legal perspective.
 They had no legal capacity and were not able to make contracts, even though they were not slaves.
 To deal with this problem, the so-called clientela was created.
 By this institution, a plebeian joined the family of a patrician (in a legal sense) and could close contracts by mediation of his patrician pater familias.
 Everything the plebeian possessed or acquired legally belonged to the gens.
 He was not allowed to form his own gens.

 The authority of the pater familias was unlimited, be it in civil rights as well as in criminal law.
 The king's duty was to be head over the military, to deal with foreign politics and also to decide on controversies between the gentes.
 The patricians were divided into three tribes (Ramnenses, Titientes, Luceres).

 During the time of the Roman Republic (founded in 509 BC) Roman citizens were allowed to vote.
 This included patricians and plebeians.
 Women, slaves, and children were not allowed to vote.